 The Award in Excellence program now in its 15th year, honors former Foundation grant recipients for outstanding career achievements.
 Every year, PhRMA Foundation grants Awards in Excellence to past awardees who are dramatic, living proof that the Foundation program works and makes a difference.
 These awards are given to scientists who received a Foundation grant at the outset of their careers in a discipline important to the research-based pharmaceutical industry when they were deciding on their area of specialization and went on to distinguish themselves through their scientific and/or academic achievements.

-Nancy R. Zahniser, Ph.D.
+James R. Halpert, Ph.D.

-- 2014 Award in Excellence in Pharmacology/Toxicology
+- 2016 Award in Excellence in Pharmacology/Toxicology

-- 1984 Faculty Award in Pharmacology/Toxicology
+- 1984 Faculty Development Award

-- 2014 Award in Excellence in Pharmaceutics
+- 2015 Award in Excellence in Pharmaceutics